 At Newgrange, a 5,000-year-old passage tomb in County Meath, Ireland, an extraordinary event occurs every winter solstice.
 As the sun rises, a beam of sunlight penetrates the passage and illuminates the inner chamber, creating a breathtaking spectacle that marks the alignment of the tomb with the solar cycle.
 This phenomenon, which lasts for just a few minutes, demonstrates the advanced understanding of astronomy by the ancient builders who constructed the tomb long before even the pyramids of Egypt.

 The ceremony typically begins with a series of prayers and rituals led by spiritual leaders, focusing on the restoration of balance and harmony in the world.
 Songs and dances play a significant role in the ceremony, with participants performing in kivas, the underground ceremonial chambers that are considered sacred spaces for Hopi rituals.
 The dances often depict prayers for good health, successful harvests, and the fertility of the land, all essential aspects of Hopi life.
-An important part of Soyal is the symbolic lighting of the “Kachina” dolls or figurines, which are thought to represent spiritual beings.
+Kachina dolls, which represent spiritual beings in Hopi culture, are traditionally given to children to teach them about these spirits and the values they embody.
 Through Soyal, the Hopi honor their ancestors’ wisdom and ensure the continuity of their cultural and spiritual traditions for future generations.

 The Hopi People primarily live in Northeast Arizona.
 Discover the magic of the canyons of Arizona and Utah on Enchanting Canyonlands